Dorfman connections and Courant algebroids: Introduction

 \subsubsection{Outline of the paper}

-Some background on Courant algebroids and Dirac structures, connections, and double vector bundles is collected in the first section.
-In the second section, Dorfman sections and dull algebroids are defined, and examples are listed.
-In the third section, splittings of the standard Courant algebroid $TE\oplus T^*E$ over a vector bundle $E$ are shown to be equivalent to a certain class of $TM\oplus E^*$-Dorfman connections on $E\oplus T^*M$.
+Some background on Courant algebroids and Dirac structures, connections, and double vector bundles is collected in the second section.
+In the third section, Dorfman connections and dull algebroids are defined, and some examples are discussed.
+In the fourth section, splittings of the standard Courant algebroid $TE\oplus T^*E$ over a vector bundle $E$ are shown to be equivalent to a certain class of $TM\oplus E^*$-Dorfman connections on $E\oplus T^*M$.
 Linear Dirac structures on the vector bundle $E\to M$ are studied via Dorfman connections.
-In the fourth section, the geometric structures on the two sides of the standard $\mathcal{LA}$-Courant algebroid $TA\oplus T^*A$ over a Lie algebroid $A\to M$ are expressed via splittings of $TA\oplus T^*A$, and $\mathcal{LA}$-Dirac structures on $A$ are classified via Dorfman connections and some adequate vector bundles over the units $M$.
-Finally, it is shown that this data is equivalent to a Manin pair over $M$, that is in a sense compatible with the Lie algebroid $A$.
+In the fifth section, the geometric structures on the two sides of the standard LA-Courant algebroid $TA\oplus T^*A$ over a Lie algebroid $A\to M$ are expressed via splittings of $TA\oplus T^*A$, and LA-Dirac structures on $A$ are classified via Dorfman connections and some adequate vector bundles over the units $M$.